wp-plugins/custom-avatars-for-comments/readme.txt

 [Rhyming widget](http://www.rhymebox.de/blog/rhymebox-widget/): I wrote a little online [rhyming dictionary](http://www.rhymebox.com/).
 This is a widget to search it directly from one of your sidebars.

 == Installation ==
-Unzip, upload to your plugin directory and enable the plugin.
-You will need to do a little change to your theme to use this plugin.
-You need a very basic understanding of HTML and maybe CSS to do this.
-The steps are:

-1. Find the comments.php file in your theme directory and open it in an editor.
-Alternatively edit it through the WordPress theme editor under Appearance-Editor.
-If your theme doesn't use a comments.php search for a file with a wp_list_comments call or with the comments form.
-2. Add `<?php global $CommentAvatarsFrontend; if ( isset( $CommentAvatarsFrontend ) ) $CommentAvatarsFrontend->select(); ?>` where the avatar select list should appear.
+1. Unzip
+2. Upload to your plugins directory
+3. Enable the plugin
-3. Upload your own custom avatars to the the wp-content/commentavatars/ directory.
+4. Upload your own custom avatars to the the wp-content/commentavatars/ directory

-= Support =
-Visit the [plugin's home page](http://www.nkuttler.de/wordpress/custom-avatars-for-comments/) to leave comments, ask questions, etc. Please do NOT ask how to modify your theme.
-I offer paid support though, see my [contact page](http://www.nkuttler.de/contact/) if you're prepared to pay me something around $50.

 == Screenshots ==
 1. The modified comment form.
 See the [live demo](http://www.nkuttler.de/wordpress/custom-avatars-for-comments/) on my blog.
 2. The options page.

 == Frequently Asked Questions ==
+Q: I have uploaded avatars, there is no error message on the settings page, but I still can't see the avatar selection field<br />
+A: Your theme is most likely broken.
+Tell your theme developer to read the [Theme Development](http://codex.wordpress.org/Theme_Development) page and to add the comment_form action.

+Q: I don't like where the avatar selection field show up on the page.<br />
+A: Perform the following steps:
+1. Find the comments.php file in your theme directory and open it in an editor.
+Alternatively edit it through the WordPress theme editor under Appearance-Editor.
+If your theme doesn't use a comments.php search for a file with a wp_list_comments call or with the comments form.
+2. Add `<?php global $CommentAvatarsFrontend; if ( isset( $CommentAvatarsFrontend ) ) $CommentAvatarsFrontend->select(); ?>` where the avatar select list should appear.
+3. Check the "Don't show the select field automatically." box on the settings page.

 Q: Why can't I see the select box for the custom avatars on my website?<br />
 A: Please read the Installation section.